dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 player is moving into, to `Tile::Player`.
 We have a branch for each direction in our `play` method so we can easily pass an enum for each direction into our function that calculates our move.
-Thought we need to know where the player is in order to calculate the new position for a given direction.
+Though we need to know where the player is in order to calculate the new position for a given direction.
 We could do that by scanning the board buffer and find the location of `Tile::Player`.
 That seems like a lot of work to do for each move.
 Perhaps we keep track of our position each time we move and just recall that position from memory.

-Ok that sounds good, now let's think about where to put all this code.
+OK, that sounds good, now let's think about where to put all this code.
 Moving a player doesn't seem appropriate for the board module.
 Also doesn't seem like a good fit for our `Game` struct really?
 Perhaps we create a new module just for the player that can handle movements, re-spawning and scores.